doonfrs/vscode-project-finder/README.md

 - Added support for technology-specific icons using Devicon
 - Improved UI with better icon display and layout
 - Enhanced documentation with clearer feature overview
+- Added support for tilde expansion in paths (e.g., ~/projects) for Linux and macOS users
+- Simplified keyboard shortcuts to use only Ctrl+Shift+Space

 ### 0.0.4